Ernest Angley: Boeing 747SP

 Ernest Angley's ministry once operated a Boeing 747SP, named Star Triple Seven and bearing registration P4-FSH, which was used to transport missionaries and humanitarian aid internationally.
 The P4- tail number indicated that the aircraft was registered in Aruba.
 Subsequent reports indicated that the airplane was too large to fit any hangar at its home field and was only used once or twice per year.
-In September of 2019 it was reported the plane was in disrepair and had not been flown for over nineteen months, with church funds being unable to provide $140,000 for needed repairs.
+In September 2019 it was reported the plane was in disrepair and had not been flown for over nineteen months, with church funds being unable to provide $140,000 for needed repairs.
+The plane was stored at a small airport in Smyrna, Tennessee, as of 2018.

 Broadcasts

-Ernest Angley's signature weekly one-hour program The Ernest Angley Hour could previously be seen throughout North America as well as internationally via broadcast stations, internet streaming, cable and satellite channels.

-Angley also had hosted The 90 & 9 Club, named in reference to Matthew 18:12–13, weekdays on his ministry owned TV station WBNX-TV 55 in Cleveland, Ohio until recent years due to age/health issues.
-Additional airings of both shows as well as gospel music programming also aired on secondary digital channel 55.2.
+Angley launched The Ernest Angley Hour, a weekly program, in 1973, claiming to have created it after divine intervention.
+The Ernest Angley Hour aired on over 100 stations in the United States and Canada at its peak.
+Angley also hosted The Ninety and Nine Club (named in reference to Matthew 18:12–13) weekdays over WBNX-TV from the station's launch until his 2019 retirement.

 Controversies

 Claim that Jesus heals HIV/AIDS

 Angley's Christian faith-based teachings, in particular his claims (based on the Biblical scripture Mark 9:23 "Jesus said unto him, If thou canst believe, all things are possible to him that believeth.") that AIDS and other diseases can be cured by God's healing power, were met with skepticism in South Africa.
-In March 2007, the Advertising Standards Authority (South Africa), after receiving a complaint, cancelled a newspaper ad for Angley's ministry, based on lack of preliminary filing of medical documentation at that time for healing of AIDS through prayer.
+In March 2007, the Advertising Standards Authority of South Africa, after receiving a complaint, cancelled a newspaper ad for Angley's ministry, based on lack of preliminary filing of medical documentation at that time for healing of AIDS through prayer.

 Angley later claimed to have verifiable medical documentation from former AIDS patients that he offered to submit to any country that required it.
 In the same 2007 television broadcast, he displayed what he claimed was medical documentation from four alleged former HIV-positive patients of their negative tests results.
 Angley's claims were criticized by Guyanese officials.
 Health Minister Dr. Leslie Ramsammy released a statement condemning Angley: "We are unaware of the existence, to date, of any cure anywhere in the world for the HIV infection, and there has been no scientific documentation of any cure for AIDS.
 Anyone who promotes the misrepresentation that there is a religious-based cure for HIV is involved in an obscene exploitation of people’s vulnerability."